 3.6.
-3d Production Methods, Roles, Collaboration and Entrepreneurship - core area: Animation Production, Technology and Industry
+3D Production Methods, Roles, Collaboration and Entrepreneurship - core area: Animation Production, Technology and Industry

 The objective of the program element is for students to acquire knowledge and tools to work collaborative on productions together.
 Students will be introduce to collaboration theories and methods and through practical engagement in roles will gain experience and feedback to develop their abilities.
+There will be an introduction to the asset production pipeline for real-time engine.
+The main focus will be on how to produce optimized assets and importing them for real-time render engine project.
 Furthermore, students will begin to familiarize themselves with the industry studio presentations and interviews.

-- Defining the roles on a 3d production

-- Collaborative theories and methods

-- Production meeting structures

-- 3d production methods, pipeline and folder structure

-- Familiarization and networking with the industry
+- Defining the roles on a 3d production - Collaborative theories and methods - Production meeting structures - 3d production methods, pipeline and folder structure - Realtime flow for asset optimization and importing - Familiarization and networking with the industry

-- roles on a 3D production and the required skills and competence - how to collaborate with the various roles - how to cultivate and maintain a - how the industry operates; what skills they look for?
+- roles on a 3D production and the required skills and competence - work methods of a realtime render production - how to collaborate with the various roles - how to cultivate and maintain a - how the industry operates; what skills they look for?
 How they recruit and hire? - best practice for 3d production workflow and planning

-- communicate constructive and successfully with their team members - give feedback to their team members - how to hold constructive production meetings and dailies - interpersonally reflect on their own professionalism and collaborative abilities - follow a 3d pipeline, folder structure and production plan - give estimates of their worktime and track their progress - navigate and research the industry
+- communicate constructive and successfully with their team members - give feedback to their team members - how to hold constructive production meetings and dailies - interpersonally reflect on their own professionalism and collaborative abilities - follow a 3d pipeline, folder structure and production plan - optimize, import and trouble shoot assets for a realtime production - give estimates of their worktime and track their progress - navigate and research the industry

-- begin to see themselves and their work in content of the needed of the industry - navigate professionally within a production team

-- create and analyze the teams group work protocol and their role - Understanding the connection of creative and technical choices in relation to the group's economy - Keeping an overview of the shots and assets in the breakdowns
+- begin to see themselves and their work in content of the needed of the industry - navigate professionally within a production team - create and analyze the teams group work protocol and their role - understanding the connection of creative and technical choices in relation to the group's economy - Keeping an overview of the shots and assets in the breakdowns